 Although SP-STM is limited to conducting samples, other investigators have recently been attempting to make use of the magnetic exchange force interaction as another means to detect spin direction at a sample surface.
-Atomic force microscopy (AFM) is well-known as a method for imaging insulating as well as conducting samples.
-The use of noncontact AFM (NC-AFM) to study surfaces has proven to be successful for obtaining resolution down to atomic scale.
-If then a magnetic exchange interaction would exist between a magnetic probe tip and a magnetic surface, then a component of the total force interaction could be attributed to be of magnetic origin; therefore, the NC-AFM image could potentially contain spin-dependent information.
+Atomic force microscopy (AFM) is well known as a method for imaging insulating as well as conducting samples.
+The use of non-contact AFM (NC-AFM) to study surfaces has proven to be successful for obtaining resolution down to atomic scale.
+If then a magnetic exchange interaction would exist between a magnetic probe tip and a magnetic surface, then a component of the total force interaction could be attributed to be of magnetic origin; and therefore, the NC-AFM image could potentially contain spin-dependent information.

-A key question in recent years has been concerned with what the size of the magnetic exchange force which could be expected is and whether then it would be large enough to be detected.
-A number of theoretical calculations were published on this topic.45-48 The conclusion of these works suggests that the exchange interaction between a FM tip and a FM sample would indeed be sufficiently large for detection using conventional NC-AFM available instrumentation.
+A key question in recent years has concerned with what is the size of the magnetic exchange force which could be expected, and whether then it would be large enough to be detected.
+A number of theoretical calculations were published on this topic.[45-48] The conclusion of these works suggests that the exchange interaction between a FM tip and a FM sample would indeed be sufficiently large for detection using conventional NC-AFM available instrumentation.

 The use of FM atomic force microscopy tips on FM sample surfaces is chiefly thought of as the method of magnetic force microscopy (MFM).
-The technique of MFM, however, has lateral spatial resolution limited to approximately several tens of nanometers, due to the fact that the relevant interaction is the long-range dipole interaction involving the stray field of the sample and tip.
+The technique of MFM, however, has lateral spatial resolution limited to ~ several 10's of nm, due to the fact that the relevant interaction is the long-range dipole interaction involving the stray field of the sample and tip.
 The long-range interaction has nothing to do with the exchange force as a means of spin measurement.
 However, to overcome the dominating effect of the long-range dipole interaction, and to obtain sensitivity to the much weaker short-range exchange interaction, an ideal approach is to utilize either an aFM tip, an aFM sample, or both.

-In two recent (2004) papers, Hosoi and co-workers have shown promising results using just this kind of approach.
-In their reported experiments, they have applied ultrahigh vacuum NC-AFM operating at room temperature, with three different types of probe tips:
+In two recent (2004) papers, Hosoi, Sueoka, and co-workers have shown promising results using just this kind of approach.
+[49, 50] In their reported experiments, they have applied ultra-high vacuum NC-AFM operating at room temperature, with 3 different types of probe tips: 1) Fe-coated Si tips; 2) Ni-coated Si tips; and 3) non-magnetic Si tips.

-- (1) Fe-coated Si tips,

-- (2) Ni-coated Si tips, and

-- (3) nonmagnetic Si tips.

-For their sample, they selected the well-known roomtemperature aFM insulator NiO and as the surface of study NiO(001).
-The crystallographic model of NiO with spin alignment, as shown by the authors, is reproduced in Figure 7(a).
-A key point is that along the [110] direction, spins are antiferromagnetically aligned, while along the $[1\overline{10}]$ direction, spins are ferromagnetically aligned; this point is utilized in the analysis of Hosoi et al.
+For their sample, they selected the well-known room-temperature aFM insulator NiO, and as the surface of study, NiO(001).
+The crystallographic model of NiO with spin alignment, as shown by the authors, is reproduced in Fig. 7(a).
+A key point is that along the [110] direction, spins are antiferromagnetically aligned, while along [1 $\bar{1}$ 0] direction, spins are ferromagnetically aligned; this point is utilized in the analysis of Hosoi et al.